Kgaur431/Java-Concurrency/README.md

                 means let say we want to process a 1000 number so we can have multiple threads, where each thread is processing a small portion of it like 500 number, another thread is processsing a small portion of it like 100 number and so on. all of them doing sharable work. so the overall project done.

+Default execution mode of a process is Concurrent.
+Process can be single threaded img40, or it can be multi threaded. img41.

+Now a days processor has multiple cores:-
+        let say we have one java app which has written 10 print statement that will execute one after another and we have 4-core processor. so what if we leverage the power of the multi-core processor. for that we need to execute some instruction in parallel. which means we need something that will send the some instruction to all those cores and they will execute it. how we can do this ?
+                by using Threads.
+                like multiple threads can run on multiple cores at the same time. so we can say Thread
+                    is a Unit of execution within a process. each thread does the work of a process. it has usually a shared objective like printing the 10 statement. it has shared resources like memory, heap storage.

+when we start a Java application then there is an single process starts which is JVM process. like we start a MS-Word then there is an process for MS-Word.
+        then JVM spin a bunch of threads like main thread (Responsible for running main method), garbage collector thread, finalizer thread etc. if we need more threads then we can create using a Language API.

+Creating Threads:-
+        Classical Concurrency APIs
+            1. Runnable Interface:-
+                        it means that this is something that can be run. a class that implements the Runnable interface means this class can be run / execute.   we know that the class has main method that can be run. we are not talking about that. it means In java app, a piece of code can execute this thing. eg:-
+                                    let say a car class implement the Runnable interface then it means that the car is the thing that can be run and the way in which we can run the car is by calling the run method. run method does not return anything.

+                        lets say we want to execute some piece of code in seperate way. then below steps we have to follow.
+                                1. Identify the code we want run in separate thread.
+                                2.  and the put that code in the run method of the class that implements the Runnable interface. let say if we to instance.run() which means we are running on the same thread that we don't want  img42.
+                                3.  so create a new Thread from that Runnable and pass the instance of the Runnable to the thread. img43. now the new thread will trigger and run the run method of the instance. so that code will run in the separate thread.
+                                4.  then start the thread.

+            2. Thread Class:-

+Need of Synchronization:-
+        watch javabrains video.

+Volatile Keyword:-  watch video again if we have project related to this topic we left some topics.
+            concurrency issue is being in two categories:-
+                1. Synchronization :-
+                        like mutual exclusion, critical section, locks etc. mutual exclusion means only one thread can access the shared resource at a time.

+                2. Visibility:-
+                        there has an visibility problem in the multi-threading. means let say we have a variable that is shared b/w the threads. so one thread is updating the variable and another thread is reading the variable. so the thread that is reading the variable might not see the updated value of the variable. so we have to make sure that the thread that is reading the variable should see the updated value of the variable. so we have to make sure that the variable is visible to all the threads. so we have to use the volatile keyword.

+                        visibility problem cause by keeping multiple copies of memory in the processor architecture. let say some value is read from the system memory into the processor cache. and some of the thread makes the update to the value in the cache. so this update is not visible to the other threads that are running on the other cores. untill it is written back to the system memory.

+                        the volatile keyword that we can attach to a variable. it means it marks teh variable as "do not cache". means always read from main memory and write to main memory. don't hold the copy of the variable in the cache.

 ```

 ### The OS scheduler is responsible for deciding which thread gets to use the CPU at any given time.
 This process is called context switching.4